Skip to main content

 Scuba Diving Hazards

 Each year scuba divers drown in San Diego County.
 Too often, drowning can be attributed to poor judgment or inadequate training.
 Only persons who have been trained and certified should scuba dive.
-There are numerous local dive shops which offer instruction and certification.
+There are numerous local dive shops that offer instruction and certification.

-Before diving always check the conditions and be prepared to cancel your dive upon arrival at the dive site if the conditions are hazardous.
+Before diving, always check the conditions and be prepared to cancel your dive upon arrival at the dive site if the conditions are hazardous.
 Never dive alone or after consuming alcohol.